 9 The People Analytics Data Consumer

-As humans we are natural data consumers.
-We tend to seek out information and apply what we know to the problems and questions we face at any given moment.
+As humans, we are natural data consumers.
+We seek out information and apply what we know to the problems and questions we face at any given moment.
 But few people realize the strength of this natural inclination or put in the time to enhance it as a skill.
 If you do, you will have a major advantage.

-Those who are expert at data consumption quickly become the “go-to” member on any team.
-They are the person whose opinion is sought, and they are respected because their ideas are backed with facts, insights, and a broader view of the world.
+Experts in data consumption quickly become the “go-to” members of any team.
+They are the people whose opinion is sought and respected because their ideas are backed with facts, insights, and a broader view of the world.
 Once someone becomes the de facto ‘expert’ on a topic, they also become the first to be thought of for new opportunities and promotions.

 It may seem overly simplistic that I’m encouraging you to be a data consumer.
 Maybe it even seems too easy.
 Find some information, consume it, done.
 Right?
 Sort of.
-It is true that it is now easier than ever to find lots of information but there are now so many ways and formats that you can consume data that being an effective data consumer is a real skill that needs to be built.
+It is now easier to find more information than ever before, but that also means that it has become difficult to filter, sort, and determine the good from the not-so-good information out there.
+Being an effective data consumer is a real skill that needs to be built.

-At first, all you will likely know are simple things like: it’s a bird, it’s blue.
-But the more you look and the more you study you start to see the nuances that only someone with experience and exposure can see (Oh look, a Jay!
-Is it a Blue Jay or a Scrub Jay?).
-And the more different pieces of information you take in, the more you learn how much there is still yet to learn (There are FORTY different species of Jay, what?!).
+In birding, at first, all you will likely know are simple things like: it’s a bird, it’s blue.
+But the more you look and the more you study, the more you will see nuances that only come with experience and exposure.
+Now you know that it is a Jay!
+Maybe you don’t yet know if it is a Blue Jay or a Scrub Jay.
+But you know more than you did before.
+An interesting fact about learning anything is that the more pieces of information you take in, the more you realize how much additional information there is on the topic.
+Did you know there are FORTY different species of Jay?!

 - Analytical & Critical Thinking